Tired of roaches taking place over your house? Today I’ll give you safe, cheap and easily available solution.

 Does Bleach Kill Cockroaches?

-Your second option will be drowning the cockroach.
-This will be a better option since bleach is a strong chemical and will kill the cockroach in a couple of seconds.
+Your second best option will be drowning the cockroach.
+This will be a better option since bleach is a strong chemical and will kill the cockroach in a few of seconds.

 However, the only drawback is that you need to catch these insects one by one.
-You can try filling a spray bottle with the bleach and spraying it over cockroaches to speed the process but you will miss some as well.
+You can try filling a spray bottle with the bleach and spraying it over cockroaches to speed the process.
+But you will miss some and could make a mess of you home as well.

 You might find some people suggesting mixing Pine-sol with bleach to make it a strong solution.
 However, these two chemicals should never be mixed together because they may emit poisonous chlorine gas.